 Despite the use of an optimistic climate change scenario (see above) the study shows that climate conditions of over 77% of world’s major cities will change and resemble more closely the conditions of another major city.
 That means, that only 23% of the considered major cities will remain in the same climatic status as today (see journal.plos, 2019).
 Furthermore, 22% of the cities will shift to a climate condition that currently does not exist on the planet (see fig. 1).

 Fig. 1: Extent of change in climate conditions, comparison of cities that face climate conditions no major city has experienced ever before (red points) vs. cities for which future climate conditions reflect current conditions in other major cities of the world (green points); source: journal.plos, 2019

 In prior, climate conditions of major cities from the northern hemisphere will shift to warmer temperatures and will be similar to today’s conditions of major cities in the southern hemisphere.
 More concrete, according to the study’s calculations the climate of Madrid in 2050 will be similar to the current climate of Marrakesh or the climate conditions of London in 2050 will resemble more closely to the conditions of Barcelona today, for example (see journal.plos, 10th July 2019).

 Summarized, climate conditions for most of the major cities will shift towards warmer subtropical temperatures.
 Furthermore, cities with low rainfall will be even drier while those with high levels will be even wetter.
-The temperature differences between the seasons decrease whereas the daily differences between maximum and minimum temperatures increase.
+The temperature differences between the seasons are going to decrease whereas the daily differences between maximum and minimum temperatures are going to increase.